jlinoff/pam-crypt/README.md

 # pam-crypt
 [![Release](https://img.shields.io/github/release/jlinoff/pam-crypt?style)](https://github.com/jlinoff/pam-crypt/releases)

-Encrypt/decrypt PAM and other files from the command line
+Encrypt/decrypt [PAM](https://github.com/jlinoff/pam) files and other files
+from the command line.

 pam-crypt is a node JS tool that will encrypt or decrypt a PAM text based database file or any other text file from the command line